dataforseo/TypeScriptClient/docs/classes/TopStoriesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`TopStoriesElement`](TopStoriesElement.md)[]

-elements of search results found in SERP
+contains results featured in the ‘hotels_pack’ element of SERP

 #### Implementation of